cooper/ferret/doc/Keywords.md

 package <name> [<version>]
 ```

-Declares the document's package name.
-Package names determine the current
+Declares the current package.

-context object, which is essentially a namespace.
-The name declared with the
+The name declared with the `package` keyword is
-`package` keyword is absolute (root level), not relative to the current package.
+absolute (root level), not relative to the current package.
+Anywhere that a
-Anywhere that a package has not been declared, `package main` is inferred.
+package has not been declared, `package main` is inferred.

 ```
 package Hello 1.0
 ```

-Packages may be organized into different namespaces using the namespace separator
+Packages may be organized into different namespaces using the namespace
-(`::`).
+separator (`::`).
 Packages inherit from the namespaces above them.
-For example, package
+For example,
-`Math::Trig` inherits from the `Math` package.
+`Math::Trig` inherits all symbols from the `Math` package.

 ```
 package A::B    # A::B inherits all of A's symbols
 ```

-Once declared, the package extends until whichever of these comes first:
+Multiple packages may exist in a single file.
+Once declared, a package extends
+until the first occurrence of the following:
 * a corresponding [`end`](#end) keyword, which sets the package back to `main`
 * another `package` declaration
 * the end of the file